 GENEVA SPECIFIC SEMINARS DURING THE UPR

-The Universal Periodic Review (UPR) is an important additional tool to implement human rights inside countries.
-GHR elaborated a specific training scheme, covering all the stages of the UPR process: contribution to the State’s report; preparation of the stakeholders’ reports; review of the country in the UPR Working group; adoption of the report by the Group, and then by the HR-Council; follow-up in each country.
-GHR also contributed to the creation of UPR-Info, a documentation and communication tool for the stakeholders.
+The Universal Periodic Review (UPR) is an important additional tool to implement human rights within countries.
+The GHR specific training scheme on UPR covers all the stages of the UPR process: contribution to the State’s report; preparation of the stakeholders’ reports; State review in the UPR Working group; adoption of the report by the Group, and then by the HR-Council; and, follow-up in each country.
+GHR also contributed to the creation of UPR-Info, a documentation and communication tool for stakeholders.